 The UMTS (Universal Mobile Telecommunications System) is based on a W-CDMA (Wideband Code Division Multiple Access) technology.
 It represents one of the the third generation mobile transmission systems.
 It was standardised by the ETSI and defined by the ITU.
 It was developed to deliver multimedia mobiles services (as voice, data) with a high quality, a high rate (for operators/ service providers/users): The range of throughputs offered to connections can reach 2Mbps locally, and up to 384 Kbit/s for greater distances.
-These high throughputs require a larger frequency bandwidth.
+These high throughputs require a large frequency bandwidth.
 A sa consequence, a 5MHz carrier has been chosen for the WCDMA.

-The UMTS was developed in a 'tool box' approach, in the aim to describe the mechanisms of the mapping of services (QoS, transport formats, transport channels, codages, physical channels etc...).
-For each service, the codage and of the physical channel associed is the choice of the vendor.
+The UMTS was developed in a 'tool box' approach, in the aim to describe the mechanisms of the mapping of services (QoS, transport formats, transport channels, coding, physical channels etc...).
+For each service, the coding and the associated physical channel are the choice of the vendor.
 Indeed, the UMTS is developed as a multi-service system.
-The main idea is to define a certain number of global parameters, sufficient precise to describe a service in term of QoS, and neverthless global to be able to describe any service in this feature even the ones which do not exist yet.
+The main idea is to define a certain number of global parameters, precise enough to describe a service in term of QoS, and neverthless global to be able to describe any service in this feature even the ones which do not exist yet.

 The UMTS has the ability to offer a dynamical resource allocation.
-The choice of CDMA technology mainly lies on its flexibility (see [OJR01] and [PEH01]).
+The choice of CDMA technology mainly lies on its flexibility (see [OjR97] and [PeH97]).
 It allows to improve the use of limited radio resource and to offer a quality of service according to the users needs.
-However, since the performances of CDMA systems are limited by the interference level, it is necessary to develop radio resources managements algorithmes and mobile admission control ones.
+However, since the performances of CDMA systems are limited by the interference level, it is necessary to develop radio resource management algorithms and mobile admission control ones.
 One of the main challenges of CDMA networks is to maximize network capacity and offer quality of service answering the users needs.